Loch Brown: The draining of Loch Brown

 The outflow was into the Garroch Burn, which flowed as a deep and canalised lade towards the old hamlet or clachan of Ladeside, powering the wheel of the mills at Dalsangan.
 When the railway company drained the loch, by a deep cutting, they compensated the miller at Dalsangan meal mill to the sum of £400 and the mill became an extensive farm.
 The loch itself did not completely disappear as the bottom was very uneven, leaving deep puddles full of fish; people used to tell of the “catches” and the fish diet that was in every house at the time.
 The railway filled the holes up; the ground was thus levelled to a certain extent, and it eventually became a rich meadow land bearing grass and other crops.

 The farmers found the old loch's land to be very rich, and proprietors rented it at then high price of £2 per acre.
+Marl, a lime rich material was often present in the bottom of lochs and was a valuable fertilizer.
 The land in the 1930s were still formed of a black, loamy nature.
 The shores of the loch are still indicated when the ground is ploughed by the presence of sand on one side and gravely stones on the other.
 If a deep hole is dug, the ground is found to be dark humus to a great depth.
 Nuts, leaves, twigs, and the like were still turned up in the 1930s as they were 100 or 200 years ago, but exposure made them rot quickly into black mould.
 The marsh and its reeds and wildfowl inevitably disappeared, and rich meadow land took the place of the once extensive wetlands.